Building for Windows¶

-This is the file that controls the build process, and is modeled very loosely on RPM’s
+This file controls the build process and is modeled very loosely on RPM’s

 It’s probably easiest to start by looking at this example spec file.

 the build.
 As with all NVRs in Koji, this must be a unique value.

 platform indicates to VM type the build is running in, and should be in

 [building] lists the files and

-that must be present for the build
+directories that must be present for the build to run.
+Koji administrators

 the build runs, it will fail immediately.
 Files and directories may be listed